 For most being too fit is not a concern.
 But I’m prime evidence that being too active and too healthy can affect your fertility.

-According to research there is a very strong link between strenuous exercise and delayed conception.
-Whilst there is no substantial evidence, scientists have many a times linked a woman’s reduced ability to conceive to the ‘fight’ or ‘flight’ response, which occurs when the body perceives itself to be in danger.
-This is often triggered by intense exercise and results in the body releasing cortisol and adrenalin into the blood stream, to provide the body with that extra surge of energy needed to run from the ‘enemy’ and survive.
+According to research, there is a very strong link between strenuous exercise and delayed conception.
+Whilst there is no substantial evidence, scientists have many a time linked a woman’s reduced ability to conceive to the ‘fight’ or ‘flight’ response, which occurs when the body perceives itself to be in danger.
+This is often triggered by intense exercise and results in the body releasing cortisol and adrenaline into the bloodstream, to provide the body with that extra surge of energy needed to run from the ‘enemy’ and survive.

 Exercise can also play havoc with your estrogen levels, the female hormone that plays a huge role in ovulation and menstruation.
 The good news is, that this particular study concluded that these negative effects of a punishing routine were not permanent, and the vast majority of women in the study had children in the end.

 ‘When you are trying to get pregnant, you don’t want to overuse your energy,’ explains Dr Xiao-Ping Zhai, Founder of The Zhai Clinic.
 ‘You need your energy to support your body while trying to conceive.’

 So how much exercise should we be doing?
 ‘The amount of exercise you do is very individualistic and depends on the woman’s weight and current fitness levels,’ says Zhai.
 ‘After exercise, you should feel great because it increases your oxygen intake, which improves your circulation, respiration and muscle condition.
 Exercise also stimulates your brain’s chemical reactions to change the way you feel, helping to combat anxiety or depression, relieve stress and improve concentration.

 If you don’t feel any different after exercising (not sweating or feeling energised), than you haven’t done enough, and if you feel exhausted and drained after, than you have done too much.’